ge-high-assurance/VERDICT/index.md

   - Generation of cut-sets, fault-tree and attack-defense tree

 - Model Based Architecture Synthesis (MBAS)
-  - Synthesis of a global minimal set of defenses that mitigate the top-level event with respect to implementation costs without existing implemented defenses
+  - Synthesis of a global minimal set of defenses that mitigate the top-level event with respect to implementation costs without considering existing implemented defenses
   - Synthesis of a local minimal set of defenses that mitigate the top-level event with existing implemented defenses
     - If existing implemented defenses already mitigate the top-level event, MBAS recommends elimination of extraneous defenses and downgrades of defense Design Assurance Levels (DALs).
     - If existing implemented defenses do not mitigate the top-level event, MBAS recommends new implementations and upgrades of defense DALs.